 Corn Products International Inc v.
 United Mexican States (March 2010), ICSID Case ARB(AF)/04/1, cited in Nhu-Hoang Tran Thang (op. cit. footnote 9).

 Article 238 bis C.

-Ripinsky and Williams, in their 2008 book Damages in International Investment Law, cite the tribunal in the Vivendi v.
-Argentina ICSID case, and the Iran-US Claims Tribunal, both of which state that it is the ‘frequent’ or ‘usual’ practice of tribunals to provide for payment of damages in a convertible currency (footnote 2 to Chapter 10).
+Sergey Ripinsky and Kevin Williams, in their book Damages in International Investment Law (British Institute of International and Comparative Law, 2008), cite the tribunal in Vivendi v.
+Argentina (ICSID Case No. ARB/97/3), and the Iran-US Claims Tribunal, both of which state that it is the ‘frequent’ or ‘usual’ practice of tribunals to provide for payment of damages in a convertible currency (footnote 2 to Chapter 10).

 If the local currency had appreciated, the reverse would apply and the claimant would be better off under the former approach.

 Attorney General of the Republic of Ghana v.
 Texaco Overseas Tankships, The Texaco Melbourne, cited in McGregor on Damages (18th edition, McGregor, Sweet & Maxwell, 2009), 16-045.

 We have no legal training on these issues; our understanding of the English law on currency and damages is derived in general from McGregor on Damages (op. cit., footnote 15), Chapter 16, at 16-019.

 The Bretton Woods system included a collective international currency exchange regime that was in place from the mid-1940s to the early 1970s.